LLM Concentration Programs

 Courses

-Law school courses approved for the certificate are listed in the academic regulations.
+Law school courses approved for the concentration are listed in the academic regulations.
 For law courses not on the list, students may apply to the director of the program and the associate dean for academic affairs for its use in lieu of one of the listed courses.
 Students may also seek permission to enroll in additional approved courses offered by the UConn School of Business, which is located in downtown Hartford.

 Advisor